Program

 Shiori Kinoshita, Kenji Funahashi

-2. Clarifying the Relationship between Personality and Difficulty Adaptation to Enhance Enjoyment and Self-Efficacy in a VR Game
+2. Exploring the Relationship between Personality and Difficulty Adaptation to Enhance Enjoyment and Self-Efficacy in a VR Game

 Yusuke Goutsu, Tetsunari Inamura